 Thankfully, Webflow is well-equipped to work with HTML5 tags and make your site more accessible, improving the user experience for those with a range of disabilities.
 Defining an HTML5 tag in Webflow is as easy as selecting an element, going to the Settings tab and choosing a tag from the tags list.

-Published in October 2014, the HTML5 standard enjoys almost universal support today.
+Published in October 2014, the HTML5 standard enjoys almost universal browser support today.
+All modern browsers support HTML5 — some older browsers like Internet Explorer do not.

 It improves and rationalizes the markup available for documents.
 Plus, it natively handles multimedia and graphical content, with the addition of the new <video>, <audio>, and <canvas> elements, and support for scalable vector graphics (SVGs).